smartdevicelink/sdl_server/documentation/docs/Policy Table/Module Config/index.md

 # Module Config
-The module configuration property contains information used to configure core for use on the current vehicle.
+The module configuration property contains information used to configure SDL core for use on the current vehicle.

 ## Notifications
 There is a limit for the number of notifications that can be displayed per priority level.
-The limit is based on notifications per minute.
+The limit is instead based on notifications per minute.
 You can configure these in the **notifications_per_minute_by_priority** property.
 The following are the available priority levels.

 | Property | Type | Description |
 | -------- | ---- | ----------- |